ruthschulz/cocktail_explorer/readme.md

 This was an interface developed in 2003 for my engineering honours thesis at the University of Queensland under the supervision of Dr Gordon Wyeth.
 It was a joint project with Polly Alexander, who built the cocktail maker.

-Refactor in progress, including updating data structures and changing structs to classes, using Visual Studio 2017, FreeGLUT, and GLEW.
+The 2003 code has been refactored, with updated data structures and classes, using Visual Studio 2017, FreeGLUT, and GLEW.

 From the thesis and poster: